-- 1. Prior to the start of the student's first term, a letter of acceptance to a college or university, or such other proof deemed acceptable to the Board of Trustees, to be received by the pension office prior to the student's graduation from high school; AND - 2.
+- 1. Prior to the start of the student's first term, a letter of acceptance to a college or university, to be received by the pension office prior to the student's graduation from high school; AND - 2.
 Upon the start of the first term and each subsequent term, a copy of the student's college classes, including number of hours, and a statement from the school regarding the number of hours required for fulltime status.
 This statement can be from the college's website or student handbook; AND - 3.
 Upon the completion of each term, a copy of the student's transcripts showing the number of hours completed.